yarml/LogiCraft/README.md

 # LogiCraft
-A simple language that compiles to minecraft datapacks
+A simple, strongly typed, language that compiles to minecraft datapacks